 Keeps the Soil Moist

 A mat of gorilla hair mulch keeps the soil cool and forms a barrier that slows down water evaporation.
-Its ability to protect your plants’ roots from the sun make this mulch a good choice for dry climates.
+Its ability to protect your plants’ roots from the sun makes this mulch a good choice for dry climates.
 It’s especially helpful if you use drip irrigation.

 On the downside, the mat this mulch forms can turn into a watertight barrier that prevents rainwater from reaching the soil surface.
 If you’re in a dry climate, you’ll need to periodically inspect the soil after it rains or water your garden to ensure enough water is finding its way through the mulch.